rsmp-nordic/sxl-tools/README.md

   then also the ntsObjectId field is added
-* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" field is added if type is not boolean and there is no predefined values to choose from.
+* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" field is added if type is not boolean, integer, long or real and there is no predefined values to choose from.
   Enable using the -e flag
 * Typical usage:
   * Output to rsmp_schema: No extra options needed